 This recipe is all about me! 😊 When I’m having a “hungry” day and want to eat a comforting meal, this is what I make.
 It feels like a holiday meal, but I make this all throughout the year.
 There is usually enough leftover for dinner another night.
 Don’t let the name fool you.
 It is not your typical baked ziti with tons of ricotta cheese(not that there’s anything wrong with that!)
-It’s an a la vodka sauce, but light.
+It’s a vodka sauce, but light.
 Not too creamy and heavy.
 Just perfect.

 Adapted from Martha Stewart